Avenues-Creative-Computation/cs2-setup-assignment/README.md

 - [ ] Link your GitHub account to GitHub Classroom by following this link: <a href="https://classroom.github.com/a/RyX7DTSH" target="_blank">https://classroom.github.com/a/RyX7DTSH</a> and selecting your name from the class roster.
 - [ ] In Visual Studio Code, click on the GitHub tab :octocat: in the sidebar.
 - [ ] Under `CLASSROOMS` click `Sign In` and follow the on-screen instructions.
 - [ ] You should see this assignment appear under the `CLASSROOMS` menu.
-Click the folder icon to the right of the assignment to clone the assignment repository to your computer and open the repository folder in Visual Studio Code.
+Click the folder icon to the right of the assignment to clone the assignment repository to your computer and open the repository folder in Visual Studio Code.  `README.md`, the file that you are currently reading, is the only file in the repository so far.
+You will add a file to the repository in the next section.

 **Now you are ready to write some code!**